OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-19.md

 ## Acts 19:41

-After he had said this, he dismissed the assembly.
+With these words, he dismissed the assembly.